Progressive Supranuclear Palsy (PSP)

 • Cognitive Rehabilitation:

-- Activities designed to enhance executive function, memory, and attention.
+- Activities to enhance executive function, memory, and attention.

-- Use of memory aids, such as notebooks or electronic organizers.
+- Memory aids such as notebooks or electronic organizers.

 • Behavioral Strategies:

-- Structured routines to manage apathy and maintain engagement in activities.
+- Structured routines to manage apathy and maintain engagement.

-- Positive reinforcement to encourage participation and effort in tasks.
+- Positive reinforcement to encourage participation and effort.

 Occupational Therapist Suggestions